Georg Anegg

 About me

-I am a final-year PhD student in the group of Rico Zenklusen at the Institute for Operations Research at ETH Zürich.
+I am was a PhD student in the group of Rico Zenklusen at the Institute for Operations Research at ETH Zürich until 2023.
+From Sep 2023, I will be a full-time MBA fellow at CDI and Infineon Technologies.

-In 2022, I spent nine-months interning at Huawei Research in the Computing Systems Lab.
+In 2022, I spent nine-months at Huawei's Zurich Research Center in the Computing Systems Lab, researching possibilities and limits of parallel programming models.

 Before starting my PhD, I was the Head Tutor at the African Institute for Mathematical Sciences in Cape Town, South Africa, for two years.
 I continue to be involved with academic outreach and partnership efforts in Africa including this networking event I co-organized and this teaching endeavour in Ghana.